AEOAI SearchContent Strategy

 The question is not whether to choose one.
-It is how to split your effort as more buyers skip Google and ask AI search engines directly.
+It is how to bundle AEO with your existing SEO workflow as more buyers skip Google and ask AI search engines directly.

 What SEO Still Does Well, and Where It Stops Working